anirudhadargar/Journal/README.md

+## 27th Feb
+- Meet with my manager.
+He explained in detail about Textura payment management and the various microservices running in it.
+- Discussed about fee bill, pdq, Erp, etc.
+- Started learning flask by following a tutorial.

 ## 26th Feb
 - Meet with my manager.
 Discussed about Generators, yield, OJET, Required.js, Knockout.js, Jquery.js, Redwood, SQLAlchemy.
 He also gave a brief description of textura payment management system.
 - Read about generators in python.
 They are functions that help us to generate values on the fly.